HL7/US-Core/input/pagecontent/scopes.md

 The table below summarizes the US Core scope requirements (**SHALL**) and best practice recommendations (**SHOULD**) for resource-level and granular scopes.
 This information can be found for each US Core Profile in the profile page's "Quick Start" section.

  For "User-Facing Applications", a system's support for patient-level (`patient`) or user-level (`user`) scopes depends on its published list of SMART on FHIR capabilities (see the [capability sets](#capability-sets) above).
-For example, if a server lists `permission-patient` and `permission-user` in its capabilities, it **SHALL** support both patient-level and user-level required scopes and **SHOULD** support both patient-level and user-level recommended best-practice scopes.
+For example, if a Server lists `permission-patient` and `permission-user` in its capabilities, it **SHALL** support both patient-level and user-level required scopes and **SHOULD** support both patient-level and user-level recommended best-practice scopes.

- For "Backend-Services", System-level scopes (`system`) describe data that a client system is directly authorized to access.
+ For "Backend-Services", System-level scopes (`system`) describe data that a Client system is directly authorized to access.
 Systems that support system-level (`system`) scopes **SHALL** support the required US Core scopes and **SHOULD** support the recommended US Core scopes.

 ##### The Following Resource Level Scopes **SHALL** Be Supported